dave-shore/random-pyutils/README.md

 # random-pyutils
-Random Python functions anyone may found useful
+Random Python functions the future me (or anybody else) may found useful.